activemerchant/active_merchant/README.md

 1. For AU, <em>:region</em> is 1.
 ### New logic:
 1. Process payment requests from US & CA by Beanstream service (default);
-2. Process payment requests from AU by IPP(Bambora) service.
+2. Process payment requests from AU & NZ by IPP(Bambora) service.
 ### Others:
 Remove IPP gateway files.
 ### Tests: